Okendo

 Lindsay Kolinsky

 When it comes to determining the effectiveness of your reviews program, it’s crucial to give significant consideration to site speed.
-A slow-loading website can dramatically impact the user experience, leading to higher bounce rates and lower conversion rates.
+A slow-loading website can dramatically impact user experience, leading to higher bounce rates and lower conversion rates.

 How Slow Site Speed Hurts Your Bottom Line